 The Vertical Lever Corkscrew makes opening a bottle easy work.
 In two simple motions, the cork comes out smoothly.
 Once removed a quick pump of the lever ejects the cork from the screw.
 The integrated foil cutter makes it an all-around best friend to a wine bottle.

 Once you’ve mastered opening a wine bottle, we recommend using stoppers to keep the bottle sealed and fresh (if you haven’t finished it).
 For easy storing in the fridge, the Spillproof Wine Stoppers have a slim profile and let you store a bottle on the side in the fridge without any mess.
+Or you can try a Vacuum Wine Preserver to pump the air out of your wine bottle and keep it super fresh for the next time you want to pop it open.

 For tabletop serving, the Wine Stopper & Pourer is your best bet.
 Pop the stopper in when you’re finished drinking, push the lever down and the bottle seals.
 Lift the lever up to pour.
 Bonus: it aerates the wine while you pour.